LinoyYarkoni/FacebookDesktopApp/README.md

-# Facebook Desktop App Using Winforms GUI
+# Facebook Desktop App

-### The app is a WinForms .NET Facebook application using Facebook API.
+### The application is a WinForms .NET Facebook application using Facebook API.

 ## TECHSTACK:
 * Multi-Threading